-- (1)British Midlands flight 92 READ DESCRIPTION FROM page 258 in Lethbridge/Langaniere

-- (2)Shooting down of an Iranian passenger plane by the USS Vincennes READ DESCRIPTION FROM page 281 in Lethbridge/Langaniere

-- C. The topic of UI design is a huge one.

-- 1. A focus of graduate-level programs, including PhD in CS programs

-- 2. A broad field, encompassing several fields in addition to CS, including

-- a) Psychology

-- b) Library/Information Science

-- c) Education
+- (1)British Midlands flight 92 READ DESCRIPTION FROM page 258 in Lethbridge/Langaniere - (2)Shooting down of an Iranian passenger plane by the USS Vincennes READ DESCRIPTION FROM page 281 in Lethbridge/Langaniere - C. The topic of UI design is a huge one. - 1.
+A focus of graduate-level programs, including PhD in CS programs - 2.
+A broad field, encompassing several fields in addition to CS, including - a) Psychology - b) Library/Information Science - c) Education

-- d) Communications

-- e) Technical Writing / English

-- f) Art
+- d) Communications - e) Technical Writing / English - f) Art - 3.

-- 3. A classic work in the field: Shneiderman, Ben.
-Designing the User Interface.
-(5th ed, 2010: Addison Wesley) - 4.
 I certainly wouldn't claim much expertise in this area. - D.In this lecture, I want to deal briefly with four issues: - 1.
 The notion of user-centered design (UCD) - 2.
 Fundamental concepts of user interface design - 3.
 The process of designing a user interface - 4.
 Considerations for making a user interface accessible to individuals with sight, hearing, or physical handicaps.